National Ganga River Basin Authority

-Union government in a notification issued on 20 September 2016 has taken decision under River Ganga (Rejuvenation, Protection and Management) Authorities Order 2016 for a new body named "National Council for River Ganga (Rejuvenation, Protection and Management)" NCRG to replace existing NGRBA.
-The new body will act as an authority replacing the existing National Ganga River Basin Authority for overall responsibility for superintendence of pollution prevention and rejuvenation of river Ganga Basin.

 Establishment

-It was established by the Central Government of India, on 20 February 2009 under Section 3(3) of the Environment Protection Act, 1986, which also declared Ganges as the "National River" of India.
+It was established by the Government of India, on 20 February 2009 under Section 3(3) of the Environment Protection Act, 1986, which also declared the Ganges as the "National River" of India.

 Overview

 The Prime Minister is the chair of the Authority.
 Other members include the cabinet ministers of ministries that include the Ganges among their direct concerns and the chief ministers of states through which the Ganges River flows.
 The Chief Ministers as members are from the states through which Ganges flow viz.
 Uttarakhand, UP, Bihar, Jharkhand, West Bengal, among others.

 The first meeting of the National Ganga River Basin Authority was held on 5 October 2009.

 In the 2010 Union budget of India, the allocation for National Ganga River Basin Authority doubled to ₹500 crore (5,000,000,000.00).

 Members of the NGRBA

 There are total of 23 members of the NGRBA.
 14 out of 23 come from the government sectors whereas the remaining 9 come from the NGO sector.